-The appeal process is solely to questions concerning irregularities (procedural or environmental) or perceptions of undue bias (please refer to the Incident Reporting section on page 14).
+The appeal process is limited solely to questions concerning irregularities (procedural or environmental) or perceptions of undue bias (please refer to the Incident Reporting section in this Handbook).
 Appeals must include facts demonstrating that irregularity or perception of undue bias had a material adverse impact on the candidate's performance on the examination.
-It is the responsibility of the candidate to establish, to the satisfaction of the Examination Appeals Committee, that had irregularity or undue bias not occurred, it is more likely than not that they would have passed the examination.

 The Examination Appeals Committee does not review complaints regarding the content of the exam, possible responses to examination questions or requests for review or a remarking of the exam.
 Therefore, the content of the examinations is not subject to appeal.
-In no instance, will a candidate who has failed an examination be deemed to have passed the exam.
+In no instance will a candidate who has failed an examination be deemed to have passed the exam.
+For additional information, including possible outcomes, please continue reading about the appeals process below.